leexpucp/orsee/README.md

 Configure database for phpmyadmin with dbconfig-common? <-- Yes MySQL application password for phpmyadmin: root or any password you want.
 ```
-Configure apahce to use phpmyadmin:
+Configure apache to use phpmyadmin:
 ```
 Open apache2.conf:
 sudo nano /etc/apache2/apache2.conf